 - 6pm onwards – Dinner at Ipanema Restaurant (43 W 46th St, New York)

 Tip: Book Broadway tickets months ahead, and preferably a year ahead if you’re watching a relatively new musical like Hamilton, Anastasia, and Frozen, so that you won’t run out of cheaper yet good seats.

 We flew out on the fourth day, but we still had time to stroll around since our flight was late at night.
-We didn’t follow a schedule because we had the rest of the day for our free time.
+We didn’t follow a schedule because we had free time for the rest of the day.
 We went back to Sephora for the last time, ate in the Rock Center Cafe again, then took a pedicab tour in Central Park in the afternoon.